 A ponytail is one of the most versatile hairstyles.
-It's simple to achieve and yet it has the power to communicate so much personality.
+It's simple to achieve, and yet it has the power to communicate so much personality.
 From sassy to sporty and snatched to straightened, there's a wide range of ponytail inspiration for us to all to choose from.
-While it was extremely hard to be selective with all the good ponytail hairstyles out there, we took a stab at it and rounded up 30 takes on the classic style, equipped with pro trips and product recommendations, that you'll want to try ASAP.
+While it was extremely hard to be selective with all the good ponytail hairstyles out there, we took a stab at it and rounded up 33 takes on the classic style, equipped with pro trips and product recommendations that you'll want to try ASAP.
 Keep scrolling to see all the ponytail hairstyle inspiration.

 Short and Retro

 In between haircuts and looking for some styling inspo?
 This inventive low wrapped ponytail will serve you well.
-When mid-long length haircuts don't have too many layers or too much shaping to them, it will enable you to pull the hair back low and loose without any strands falling out of place.
-You can use any material—from ribbon, to suede, to leather—for a little extra pizazz.
+When mid-to-long length haircuts don't have too many layers or too much shaping to them, it will enable you to pull the hair back low and loose without any strands falling out of place.
+You can use any material—from ribbon to suede to leather—for a little extra pizazz.
 The stiffer the material of your wrap, the more of a structured curvature to your ponytail.
 We suggest keeping your grip loose and starting your wrap at the neckline.

-Wearing your natural texture in a ponytail isn't as low key as it sounds.
+Wearing your natural texture in a ponytail isn't as low-key as it sounds.
 It takes just as much effort to keep your natural curls and edges looking fresh.
-Try using a toothbrush or the end of your rattail comb to help set your edges with your favorite edge control product.
-Also, make note of this micro braid detail wrapped around her ponytail base -- a great style idea to give your ponytail a little something extra.
+Try using a toothbrush or the end of a rattail comb to help set edges with your favorite edge control product.
+Also, make note of this micro braid detail wrapped around Joyjah Estrada's ponytail base—a great style idea to give your ponytail a little something extra.

 This otherwise basic ponytail got a serious upgrade with the addition of an infinity braid at its base.
 Infinity braids can be confusing to do on yourself at first and take some serious getting used to.
 We'll just sit back and lust over this one until the next time we're a bridesmaid in need of some new hair style inspo.

-Ok, drooling over this entire look, but I know we're here to discuss ponytails.
+We're obsessed with this entire look, but we're here to discuss ponytails.
 To get a similar style, prep your hair by applying a strong hold gel to the hairline of your choosing.
-Then, use a fine tooth comb to rake through the application and help evenly distribute the gel so that it sets the hair in place.
-A strong hold gel may be enough to hold the placement of your jewels if they're applied while the product is still wet.
+Then, use a fine-tooth comb to rake through the application and help evenly distribute the gel so that it sets the hair in place.
+A strong-hold gel may be enough to hold the placement of your jewels if they're applied while the product is still wet.
 If not, try cutting tiny pieces of extension tape and dotting them along your hairline (or anywhere, really) before applying your jewels.
-If your hairline is fragile, thinning, or experiencing any breakage, stick to the gel application and opt out of additional adhesion as this could cause further damage.
+If your hairline is fragile, thinning, or experiencing any breakage, stick to the gel application and opt out of additional adhesion, as this could cause further damage.

 This snatched high ponytail is giving off some futuristic vibes.
-To get a clean, sleek look with minimal effort, use a smoothing treatment to brush your hair back using a flat brush (use the heat from your blowdryer here as well if you need to reset the direction of your hair).
-Spray a little hair spray directly onto your flat brush to provide extra hold as you bring your hair back to be tied.
+To get a clean, sleek look with minimal effort, use a smoothing treatment to brush your hair back using a flat brush (use the heat from your blow dryer here as well if you need to reset the direction of your hair).
+Spray a little hairspray directly onto your flat brush to provide extra hold as you bring your hair back to be tied.
 Once you've secured your ponytail, wrap a small section of hair from the bottom of your ponytail around your hair tie (or use a ribbon instead) and secure using a bobby pin or hair pin of your preference.

 When recreating this look, try using a clean toothbrush spritzed with hairspray to tame baby hairs and flyaways.

 There's no such thing (to us, at least) as an overdressed ponytail.
 Take your bubble pony from basic to extra by adding a velvet bow over each hair tie.
-And while you're at it, top it off with a blusher veil velvet headband because there's no rule stating you need to walk down the aisle to wear one of those.
-I mean, why not?
+Keep the top sleek and let all the texture live in the tail.

-To get your ponytails looking extra long, create 2-3 horizontal sections and secure a ponytail for each section, one underneath the other.
+To get your ponytails looking extra long, create two to three horizontal sections and secure a ponytail for each section, one underneath the other.
 This is especially great for hair with tons of texture and body, and also darker hues, because it's easier for the hair to hide behind itself and give the illusion of extra length.
 (A bow on top never hurts!)

-My favorite bridal hairstyles are the ones influenced by runway looks and red carpet 'dos, like this soft ponytail with a pearl pin worn by Mandy Moore.
-Gone are the days when updos shlacked with hairspray and teased for extra volume are among the desires of modern brides (and we're so thankful).
+My favorite bridal hairstyles are the ones influenced by runway looks and red carpet 'dos, like this soft ponytail worn by Mandy Moore.
+Gone are the days when updos coated with hairspray and teased for extra volume are among the desires of modern brides (and we're so thankful).
 Opt out of the traditional and expected low bun and try something more modern on for size, like Moore's low ponytail.
-It's simple, soft, and sophisticated and has us feelin' all the bridal vibes.
+It's simple, soft, and sophisticated, which has us feeling all the bridal vibes.

 This perfectly poised high ponytail can be achieved with one all-star product: BedHead by Tigi's Queen for A Day.
 It's a wet thickening spray with amazing hold.
 With the help of a flat brush, it will ensure you get a clean, tight pull on the sides.
-Rough drying the product in with your hands up top can give you that piece-y, volumized texture similar to that seen on Priyanka Chopra.
-With the support of such a versatile product, your ponytail is sure to be a head turner.
+Rough-drying the product in with your hands up top can give you that piecey, volumized texture similar to that seen here on Priyanka Chopra.
+With the support of such a versatile product, your ponytail is sure to be a head-turner.

 Box Braided Pony